Ayush-More/job_portal/REDESIGN_SUMMARY.md

 ## 🚀 Ready to Launch!

-The redesigned JobPortal Pro is complete and ready for deployment.
+The redesigned Ittihad Placement is complete and ready for deployment.
 All modern design best practices have been implemented, and the platform is now equipped to impress clients and users alike.

 **Next Action**: Deploy to production and monitor user engagement metrics!